nicholasrice/grunt-bing-translate-proxy/README.md

 Type: `string`
 Default Value: __N/A__

-This points to a JSON object at the root of a `.bing-translate-credentials` file at the root of the project (or a file specefied by the `config.auth_location` option).
+This points to a JSON object at the root of a `.bing-translate-credentials` file at the root of the project (or a file specified by the `config.auth_location` option).
 Example:
 ```
 // gruntfile.js
 bing_translate_proxy: {